vercel/now-builders/CONTRIBUTING.md

       x-now-trace=iad1]
 ```

-In such cases you can go to your [zeit.co](https://zeit.co) account, find the project named test which will contain the deployment which appeared in the url of the error.
+In such cases you can visit the URL of the failed deployment and append `/_logs` so see the build error.
+In the case above, that would be https://test-8ashcdlew.now.sh/_logs

 The logs of this deployment will contain the actual error which may help you to understand what went wrong.